-Former Washington Football Team lawyer urged documents related to claim against Daniel Snyder destroyed, records show
+Former Washington Football Team lawyer urged documents related to claim against Daniel Snyder destroyed

 In contrast to prior NFL investigations, the league directed Wilkinson only to provide her findings verbally, not in a written report.
 In a news conference in July, Lisa Friel, the league’s special counsel for investigations, declined to answer questions about any specific accusations, including the 2009 allegation made against Snyder.

-Friel’s name surfaced in the court documents released on Wednesday.
-She submitted a 22-page declaration, in support of Wilkinson, last November.
+Friel’s name surfaced in documents released Wednesday.
+She submitted a 22-page declaration, in support of Wilkinson, in November.
 In it, Friel described her professional background as a former sex crimes investigator and prosecutor, and she affirmed that Wilkinson had the authority to do a “full, unbiased investigation.”
-Much of the rest of Friel’s declaration, including several entire pages, are redacted.
+Much of the rest of Friel’s declaration, including several entire pages, was redacted.